 -Not a downside for me personally, but new people the learning curve is different for everyone, some people take off instantly, some it takes a little longer to hit their stride.

 -The phone system has issues a decent amount, not extended periods of time but just have to be patient sometimes.

 -Other than the few things I mentioned above it is a incredible place to work if you are a hard worker and listen to coaching the rest takes care of itself.

 Advice to Management

 I applied online.
+The process took 2 weeks.
 I interviewed at NCSA Next College Student Athlete.